 Using childcare.co.uk secure messaging system to communicate with childcare professionals direct.

-Have a think about what is going to be best for yourself, your child and your family.
+My number one bit of advice is, think about what is going to be best for yourself, your child and your family!
 Whether a childminder or a nursery setting.
 Think about what you want from your childcare provider.
 Is it flexibility?
 Value for money?
 The morals of the provision?
 Availability?

 Ask for recommendations from friends and family